Alimony Laws and Forms: 50-State Survey

 - Child custody considered: Not addressed by statute

 Wyoming alimony factors are not explicitly addressed in statutes, and Wyoming courts generally disfavor alimony in favor of awarding fair and equitable divisions of marital property.
-Wyoming courts awarding alimony in special circumstances in which property awards cannot be made equal will consider the earning potential of each party, the time necessary for the seeking party to reach their reasonable potential income, the difference between the incomes of the parties, the parties’ education and vocational skills, child care responsibilities, and other factors that the court considers relevant.
+Wyoming courts awarding alimony in special circumstances in which property awards cannot be made equal will consider the ability of the paying party to pay support and the necessity of support for the receiving party.
+The court will consider all financial matters as a whole, including child support and the division of property.